-HPJava [13] is an implementation of what we call the HPspmd programming language model.
-The HPspmd programming language model is a flexible hybrid of HPF-like data-parallel features and the popular, library-oriented, SPMD style, omitting some basic assumptions of the HPF [12] model.
+HPJava [14] is an implementation of what we call the HPspmd programming language model.
+This is a flexible hybrid of HPF-like data-parallel features and the popular, library-oriented, SPMD style, omitting some basic assumptions of the HPF [13] model.

-To facilitate programming of massively parallel, distributed memory systems, we extend the Java language with some additional syntax and some pre-defined classes for handling distributed arrays, and with Adlib [8], the run-time communication library.
-HPJava supports a true multi-dimensional array, which is a modest extension to the standard Java language, and which is a subset of our syntax for distributed arrays.
-HPJava introduces some new control constructs such as overall, at, and on statements.
+To facilitate programming of massively parallel, distributed memory systems, we extend the Java language with some additional syntax and some pre-defined classes for describing distributed arrays, and for passing these as arguments to library calls.
+Besides distributed arrays, HPJava also includes true multi-dimensional "sequential" arrays-a modest extension to the standard Java language.
+HPJava introduces three new control constructs: the overall, at, and on statements.